Skip to content

 1. Open the HubSpot app on your device.

-4. Tap to toggle the Device lock setting on.
+4. In the Security section, tap to toggle the Device Lock setting on.

 Was this article helpful?